Phlebotomy Certification Albany Park, Illinois

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has testing materials based upon their competency exams.
 Be sure to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.